dmitriz/aligna/opinionated/rules-js.md

 ## 🤖 AI-Assisted Development Context

+### AI Assistant Guidance

+This document includes specific "AI Assistant Guidance" notes throughout.
+To streamline the document, all such guidance has been consolidated here:

+- **Test Organization**: Tests should be co-located with source files following the cohesion principle, not in a separate test directory.
+- **Secrets Management**: Prioritize `.secrets/` directories over environment variables for local development.
+- **Configuration**: Use `.js` files for dynamic configuration and avoid environment variables where possible.
+- **Documentation**: Emphasize comprehensive JSDoc and markdown documentation for clarity and maintainability.
+- **Functional Programming**: Prefer functional programming patterns, including arrow functions and function composition, over object-oriented approaches.

+Refer back to this section for general principles when encountering "AI Assistant Guidance" references in the document.

 > **CRUCIAL FOR REVIEWERS**: This document is specifically designed for AI-assisted development workflows, not traditional human-only teams.
 This fundamentally changes which practices are valuable and which are obsolete.

 ### The New Development Paradigm